 The scriptures immediately clarify what Jesus was referring to, “But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified” (John 7:39).
 (He was glorified after His death and resurrection.)

 Yes, the living Person of the Holy Spirit is the living water that Jesus promised.
-Oh the joy of those who belong to Jesus – of having this Spirit of God in us, flowing up out of our own bellies, bringing with Him all the pleasures of God for us to partake of.
+Oh the joy of having this Spirit of God free in us to flow up out of our own bellies, bringing with Him all the pleasures of God for us to partake of.

-As He inhabits us, this Spirit progressively transforms us in profoundly satisfying ways.
-His Presence over time can even turn us into connoisseurs of the fine pleasures of God.
+As He inhabits us and if we respond to His work in us with a willing heart, this Spirit works to progressively transform us in profoundly satisfying ways.
+His Presence over time can even turn us human beings into connoisseurs of the fine pleasures of God.
 So very fulfilling, because this is what we were created for from the beginning.

 What Are Some of these Pleasures of God?